1 Amazing Tour to Cape Reinga, New Zealand

 90 Mile Beach west of Paihia tour to Cape Reinga.

-Another lone car is coming towards us on the 90 Mile Beach “highway”.
+Another lone car is coming towards us on the 90-mile beach “highway”.

 Ninety Mile Beach

 The first stop is a morning tea break, then it’s onto 90 Mile Beach.
-Driving on the beach is a bit of a novelty for most visitors.
-It doesn’t take long for the photo stop on the beach, and today the weather doesn’t disappoint with the wind whipping straight off the Tasman Sea.
+Driving on the beach is a novelty for most visitors.
+It doesn’t take long for the photo to stop on the beach, and today the weather doesn’t disappoint with the wind whipping straight off the Tasman Sea.
 A couple of other vehicles are also on the beach, but otherwise, it’s a pretty quiet morning on this sandy “highway”.

 Cape Reinga